CSS-Windows/WindowsDiag/ALL/XRay/developer.md

 Helper function(s) can be defined in your #region after diagnostic function.
 They are for use by your diagnostic function only.
 Using helper functions from other diagnostics is prohibited (here today, gone tomorrow as xray is dynamic!)

+All diagnostic functions define $issueMsg variable at the very beginning, which takes the form of a multiline formatted string and serves as readme/help as well as defining the message that will be shown to end user and saved in the report if the issue is found.
+No changes should be made to this variable other than formatting/replacing tokens using `[string]::Format()`.

+All diagnostic functions also define two further variables which are string arrays:
+$effectingUpdates: List of updates, which when installed, may lead to this issue
+$resolvingUpdates: List of updates, which when installed, resolve this issue Both arrays have the updates listed in release order, oldest first, i.e. item[0] will contain earliest released update.
+Either or both arrays can be empty if the issue is not specific to an update or is not resolved by an update.

 Diagnostic functions take one input parameter: bool $offline
 $False if running on the actual computer being examined
 $True  if not running on the actual computer, diagnostics needs to run against offline TSS data

-Do not write anything to console, do not show any pop-ups etc. Instead, use provided APIs (listed below) to report issues and log to logfile (execution details, not data).
+Diagnostic functions do not write anything to console, do not show any pop-ups etc. Instead, they use provided APIs (listed below) to report issues and log to logfile (execution details, not data).

 Diagnostic functions should return a status code:
-$ReturnCode_Success if diagnostic function ran successfully
+$xrayDiag::ReturnCode_Success if diagnostic function ran successfully
-$ReturnCode_Failed  if diagnostic function failed to run successfully
+$xrayDiag::ReturnCode_Failed  if diagnostic function failed to run successfully
-$ReturnCode_Skipped if diagnostic function chose not to run (for example if it cannot run offline and offline parameter was specified)
+$xrayDiag::ReturnCode_Skipped if diagnostic function chose not to run (for example if it cannot run offline and offline parameter was specified)

-A starter skeleton diagnostic function is provided below.
+A starter sample diagnostic function is provided below.
 You might also find that reviewing existing diagnostic functions can be inspirational.

 #### Functions (APIs) provided by xray for use by diagnostic functions:

+1. `ReportIssue`
+`[void] ReportIssue([String] $issueMsg, [Int] $issueType, [string[]] $effectingUpdates, [string[]] $resolvingUpdates)` Diagnostic functions can use this to report the issue they have identified.
+$issueMsg: This is the message that will be shown to end-user and saved to the report.
+Provide a message containing details of the issue and how to resolve it.
+If possible, also try and provide links to public KB articles/documents etc.
+Issue details parameter is normally a multiline/formatted string and may contain one or more tokens ({0}, {1} etc.) to be replaced with machine/issue specific info -like the name of the problem network card- before being passed to ReportIssue`
+Please see sample diagnostic function below for more details on how $issueMsg and  specific Info can be merged together.
+$issueType: Diagnostic functions should only report errors: `$xrayDiag::IssueType_Error`
+$effectingUpdates: Array of updates (oldest update first), which when installed, may lead to this issue.
+Empty if issue is not specific to any updates.
+$resolvingUpdates: Array of updates (oldest update first), which when installed, resolve this issue.
+Empty if issue is not resolved by an update

+2. `LogToFile`
+`[void] xrayDiag.LogToFile([String] $msg)`
+Use LogToFile function to log internal diagnostic info pertaining to execution details
+$msg: Message to be written to log file
+No data or PII should be logged here.

-1. `MakeFileName`
+3. `MakeFileName`
-When creating any files, name should be prefixed with `"xray_<datetime>_"` and suffixed with <hostname>.
+`[String] xrayDiag.MakeFileName([String] $name, [String] $extension)` If creating files needed for the diagnostic function, call this to receive a name prefixed with `"xray_<datetime>_"` and suffixed with <hostname>.
 MakeFileName wraps your chosen filename with these and also prepends it with current data path being used.
-Syntax: `MakeFileName "<name>" "<extension>"`
+Example: `xrayDiag.MakeFileName("dhcpexport", "xml")` returns `C:\MS_DATA\xray_dhcpexport_200421-211747_tdimli-pcx.xml`
-Example: `MakeFileName "dhcpexport" "xml"` returns `C:\MS_DATA\xray_dhcpexport_200421-211747_tdimli-tp.xml` The timestamp suffix stays the same for the duration of xray execution.
+The timestamp suffix stays the same for the duration of xray execution.
 This ensures that all files created during the same run of xray have the same timestamp suffix

-2. `LogToFile`
-Use LogToFile function to log internal diagnostic info pertaining to execution details
-Absolutely no data/no PII should be logged here
-Syntax: `LogToFile <info>`

-3. `ReportIssue`
-Diagnostic functions can use this to report the issue they  have identified
-Syntax: `ReportIssue <issue details> <diagnostic details> <issue type>` Issue details: Provide a message containing details of the issue and how to resolve it.
-If possible, also provide links to public KB articles/documents etc. This message will be reported to end-user.
-Issue details parameter is normally multiline string and contains a token: `<xray!diag>` diagnostic details: This token will be replaced with the contents of <diagnostic details> parameter before being presented user.
-This allows us to point the faulty component/config etc. to user, like providing the name of the problem network card. issue type: This is for future use, diagnostic functions should only report errors: `$IssueType_Error`

-#### Skeleton diagnostic function:
+#### Sample diagnostic function:
 ```
 #region area_component_KB123456
 <#